hellosct1/screensaver-webextensions/README.md

 ## Bug : Fullscreen

 When you check the 'fullscreen' box, the animation does not automatically switch to full screen mode.
-To see the animation in full screen, you must tap a key on your keyboard.
-You can take full advantage of the full screen by pressing the {F5} key on your keyboard.
+To see the animation in full screen, you tap a key on your keyboard.

+However, it is possible to fully enjoy the full screen, when the 'fullscreen' box is not checked by pressing the {F11} key on your keyboard followed by the {F5} key.

-The automatic execution of the effect is a concern of the Fullscreen API and the configuration of the permission that is not completely available.
+The automatic execution of the 'fullscreen' effect is not supported with the Fullscreen API and in the WebExtensions permissions.

 ## Credit
 (c) Christophe Villeneuve aka Hello / Sector One